BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: System Overview of

-To this end, we design a serving-guided greedy plan generation method based on the following observations (\textsection{\ref{sec:design-plan}}).
-First, the network heterogeneity mainly comes from NVLink, whose scale time is negligible (120ms to broadcast a Llama3\,8B to intra-node GPUs, see {\fig{fig:gputopo}}).
-Thus, we can safely eliminate target instances from the plan generation when they can be grouped together with NVLink to simplify plan generation.
-Second, loading parameters from the network is bandwidth-intensive, so we can greedily generate a plan with serial forwarding chains~\cite{DBLP:conf/icpp/VerstoepLB96}, which typically is optimal in broadcast time.
-Finally, the network (RDMA) between GPU servers is bi-directional~\cite{288657,rdma-bidirectional}, meaning that the network flow of incast and outcast can transfer without interference (c).
-Thus, we can systematically generate a plan that avoids interference with the known knowledge of how serving instances use the network, e.g., loading parameters from the decode instance to the prefill instance ({\fig{fig:pd-scale} (d)).
+To this end, we design a serving-guided greedy plan generation method based on three observations (\textsection{\ref{sec:design-plan}}).
+First, the network heterogeneity mainly comes from NVLink, whose speed is extremely fast, i.e., it can broadcast a Llama3\,8B to 8 GPUs within 120\,ms. Thus, we can abstract instances linked with NVLink as a logical instance group to eliminate NVLink from the network topology.
+Second, loading parameters from the network is bandwidth-intensive, so we can greedily construct serial forwarding chains~\cite{DBLP:conf/icpp/VerstoepLB96} for multicast, which is optimal in the common case.
+Finally, the network (RDMA) between GPU servers is bi-directional~\cite{288657,rdma-bidirectional}, meaning that the network flows of incast and outcast don't interfere (c).
+Thus, we can leverage this feature to avoid interference by removing flows in the same direction on the same network link during plan generation.
+For example, we can load the parameters from the decode instance to the prefill instance (see {\fig{fig:pd-scale}} (d)).

 \emph{\uline{C\#2.
-Efficient live autoscale.}} Live autoscaling is necessary especially even with the fast network, SLO violations can still happen ({\fig{fig:motiv-scale-speed}}).
-Current approaches like PipeSwitch~\cite{pipeswitch} overlap parameter loading with inference, trying to realize live autoscaling.
-As shown in {\fig{fig:overview}} (c), once the first layer is loaded on inst.1, they redirect the overloaded requests to it for execution.
-Meanwhile, inst.1 will load subsequent layers concurrently, thus hiding future layer loading with current layer execution.
-However, this approach cannot be live especially for LLM, because, until all the layers are loaded, inst.
-1 cannot process requests, whose stop time is similar to a naive scale if the load dominates the time (b).
+Realizing live autoscale.} \,} Live autoscaling---allowing the scaled instance to increase system throughput before all parameters are fully loaded---is necessary because SLO violations can still happen ({\fig{fig:motiv-scale-speed}} (c)) even with fast networking.
+It is challenging to achieve this in existing systems.
+For example, PipeSwitch~\cite{pipeswitch} and DeepPlan~\cite{deepplan} leverage the layer-by-layer execution nature of models to perform inference: As shown in {\fig{fig:overview}} (c), once the first layer is loaded on inst.1, they redirect the overloaded requests to it for execution.
+Meanwhile, inst.1 will load subsequent layers concurrently.
+However, such overlapping is not live because, until all the layers are loaded, inst.1 still cannot finish requests to increase the system throughput.